-During this age of social distancing, some of us are exploring new hobbies and skills during our free time.
-One popular pastime is indoor gardening, and if you’ve been interested in exploring it, an indoor herb garden is a great place to start.
-Many herbs are relatively easy to grow, and the benefits go beyond the simple pleasure of tending to your plants — you’ll be able to enjoy their flavors, too.
-Plus, you won’t have to worry about running out of your favorite herb seasonings while cooking.
+Herbs are relatively easy to grow, and their benefits go beyond the simple pleasure of tending to your plants — you’ll be able to enjoy their flavors, too.
+Plus, you won’t have to worry about running out of your favorite herbs while cooking.
 Here’s how you can get started with your own indoor herb garden.

 Choose Your Herbs

-The first step to starting your own indoor herb garden is to choose the herbs you’d like to grow.
+The first step to starting an indoor herb garden is to choose the herbs you’d like to grow.
 Not all herbs thrive indoors, so you’ll need to choose wisely.
-We recommend starting off with perennials so you can reap the benefits year-round.
-Some good choices for newbies include peppermint, oregano, rosemary and thyme.
+Some good choices for newbies include basil, thyme, sage, and parsley.

-When it comes to purchasing your herbs, you have two options: You can start with seeds or plants.
-It may be easier to begin with plants if you’re a total beginner.
-If you’re on a tighter budget, seeds may be the best option because of their lower cost.
+When it comes to purchasing your herbs, you have two options: Seeds or plants.
+It may be easier to start with plants if you’re a total beginner.
+But if you’re on a tighter budget, seeds may be a better choice because of they’re so affordable.

 You’ve picked out the herbs for your indoor garden.
 Now, it’s time to figure out the best location for them to grow.
 Ideally, herbs should get direct sunlight for about six hours each day.
 For optimum growing conditions, place your herb garden near a bright window, and make sure the surface it’s on can withstand water and dirt spills (they’re inevitable!).